-If you have concerns about your eligibility for licensing, review RECBC’s Good Reputation Guidelines.
+If you have concerns about your eligibility for licensing, review RECBC’s Good Reputation, Suitability and Fitness Guidelines.
 If you still have questions, you may wish to seek legal advice.

 After you have successfully completed the Rental Property Management Licensing Course and examination, you may apply to RECBC for licensing as a representative licensed to provide rental property management services by completing the Application for Representative, Associate or Managing Broker Licence form.